rberenguel/goita/README.md

 I think there is an interaction mode I forgot to set up.

+## Installation

+Download/clone this repository somewhere and load the extension in Chrome via `Extensions -> Load unpacked`.
+I only could get it to fully work once I enabled "enable in Incognito".
+If you don't feel like doing that, that's okay.
+I wrote this for my own use anyway…

 ## Credits

 - Icon: Gemini via Imagen 3.